Harwich (UK Parliament constituency): Boundaries and boundary changes

-A further western slice, including St Osyth, added to the new County Constituency of North Essex.
+A further western slice, including St Osyth, added to the new constituency of North Essex (which had largely succeeded North Colchester).

 Following the Boundary Commission's Fifth Periodic Review of Westminster constituencies, Parliament radically altered some constituencies and created new ones to allow for changes in population.
 Consequently, the constituency of Harwich was abolished.
-The majority of the constituency, including Clacton, Frinton and Walton, formed the new County Constituency of Clacton, and Harwich and surrounding areas were included in the new County Constituency of Harwich and North Essex.
+The majority of the constituency, including Clacton, Frinton and Walton, formed the new constituency of Clacton, and Harwich and surrounding areas were included in the new constituency of Harwich and North Essex.